 To provide an insight into the quality of software that is available, we have compiled a list of 4 high quality open source partition tools that offer an excellent way to create, destroy, resize, move, check and copy partitions.

-Now, let’s explore the 4 partitioning tools at hand.
-For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources and reviews.
+Let’s explore the 4 partitioning tools at hand.
+For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources.

 |GParted||Popular partition editor for graphically managing your disk partitions|